 Getting a language partner is an excellent idea – a native speaker of your target language.
 If you are learning a language that is not widely spoken, like Gaelic or Latvian, this will be even more helpful.
 Your language partner can help you with pronunciation and give tips on using the language in the right way.
 Try to talk as much as you can with your expert, so that your listening skills improve as well.

 Apart from that, you can get in touch with natives on Skype or go on language exchanges.
-There are also websites that connect language learners and native speakers of the language they want to learn.
+There are also websites that connect language learners and native speakers to the language they want to learn.

 Focus on Business-Specific Lingo

 Language learning is not just about learning new words and their translation.
 One of the ways to get ahead in your career is to learn industry-specific terms for different business fields.
 This way, you will be able to understand and use such terms when talking to your business partners or coworkers.
 The more specific the terminology is, the more valuable it is for your professional development, as it shows that you are willing to go the extra mile and learn something new.
 For example, if you are a manager in a company that sells medical equipment, it would be perfect if you learned some medical vocabulary.